-Fifteen years ago this month, the events of the September 11, 2001, attacks on the World Trade Center in New York City and the Pentagon outside Washington, D.C., horrified the nation and set into motion the U.S. War on Terror.
-Here, LP Magazine shares perspectives and memories from loss prevention executives about the attacks.
+Twenty years ago, the events of the September 11, 2001, attacks on the World Trade Center in New York City and the Pentagon outside Washington, DC, horrified the nation and set into motion the US War on Terror.
+Here are some perspectives and memories from loss prevention executives about the attacks.

-James Lee, LPC, Executive Editor of LP Magazine:
+Jim Lee, LPC, Executive Editor of LP Magazine

 I was shocked, stunned, and angry.
 I placed three phone calls to make sure none of my close friends in Boston were flying that day.
 Like so many people, I now faced the ordeal of getting home.
 I was over a thousand miles from home with no airlines flying in the next few days.
 I drove back on the 12th and arrived on the 13th.
 Upon checking in the rental car, I was surprised to learn that someone else had just driven into Charlotte from Los Angeles.

 I recall driving back home to Charlotte thinking about the Kennedy assassination.
 I was in high school at the time.
 It was a similar feeling of fear for our country, sadness, and grief for so many people.

 One of the positive things I take from this tragic event is I came to know Bobby Senn of the Fire Department of New York City.
 He was there and lived through it, although many of his friends and fellow firefighters did not.
 He, along with so many others, are my heroes.

 Keith White, LPC, Chief of Safety and Security, Salesforce.com